virtualjamey/notes/README.md

-# Project Notes
+# Delenia Project Notes

-This file contains notes and documentation for the project.
-See the other Markdown files for specific topics.
+This directory contains notes and documentation for CentrifyDC and Delinea agent installation, configuration, and troubleshooting on *NIX systems.

+- See `path.md` for directory and command references.
+- See `install.md` for installation instructions.
+- See `tshoot.md` for troubleshooting commands.